nimiq/nimiq.github.io/tutorials/basics-1-consensus.md

 }
 ```

-And then use it in your code.
+And then use it in the code:

 ```js
 async function start() {